TharaShehadeh/BLue-Sky/README.md

 * Daily scrum meeting for sprint2 :
 ----------------------------------
-The team members were meeting in the uviversity  for 2-3 hours per day , to discuss what we did and have to do next.
+The team members were meeting in the uviversity  for 2-3 hours per day , to discuss what we did and have to do next.There is a screenshot in screenshot file , proofs the daily scrum.